xXJSONDeruloXx/ps4-pkg-tools/README.md

 #### GitHub Actions Automated Builds

-This repository uses GitHub Actions to automatically build the tool for both macOS and Linux environments.
+This repository uses GitHub Actions to automatically build the tool for macOS, Linux, and Windows environments.
 You can:

 1. Download the latest prebuilt binaries from the Actions tab (available after a successful workflow run)
 2. Fork the repository and use the workflows in your own repository